- Overview

 - Murmurs

-- Muffled heart sounds: Pneumomediastinum
+- Muffled heart sounds suggest pneumomediastinum

-- Point of maximal impulse
+- The point of maximal impulse (PMI)

-- Displaced PMI to the right: CDH,
+- Displaced PMI to the right suggests a congenital diaphragmatic hernia

-Assess its shape.
 Inspect and auscultate first before palpating or percussing the abdomen.

 - Scaphoid abdomen